communitiesuk/mhclg_template/docs/usage.md

 # Usage

-## To customise the GOV.UK template
+## To customise the Hackney Council template

 Refer to the table of [template blocks](./docs/template-blocks.md) and their default values.